-- Line level information must be one line per PO and part combination.

-- Example: If PO #1 for Part A shipped in 3 cartons @ 50 pieces in each carton, the commercial invoice must show just one line of PO #1 for Part A for 150 pieces, not a separate line for each carton."

-- Polaris purchase order number, PE number, other order number as provided by Polaris.
+- Line level information must be one line per PO and part combination. - Example: If PO #1 for Part A shipped in 3 cartons @ 50 pieces in each carton, the commercial invoice must show just one line of PO #1 for Part A for 150 pieces, not a separate line for each carton. - Polaris purchase order number, PE number, other order number as provided by Polaris.

-- Polaris PO blanket release number (Only required for a blanket PO)

 - Polaris Part Number

 - Description of Polaris part

 - Quantity

 - Unit of Measure

 - Unit cost in currency of purchase

 - Total cost in currency of purchase

 - Country of origin (COO)